Energy systems = Fat Oxidation I Anaerobic Glycolysis I Creatine phosphate (& stored ATP)

 There is too much to talk about however I will try to keep it simple to help everybody understand this and drive home my point.
 Just how a gear’s capacity runs out when we increase speed; we shift our metabolism when energy (ATP) demand increases.

 IF we are training regularly (sportsmen) and eating our regular food then we do not have to worry about the fuel for ‘Gear 3’ or ‘Gear 4’ (from nutritional perspective) because we keep our glycogen stores full.
-We have a capacity to store glycogen so we don’t need to focus from nutritional perspective.
+We have a capacity to store glycogen so we don’t need to focus on the subject from nutritional perspective.
 Instead our focus should be more on maximising fat oxidation threshold.
-Surprised?
-Read on….

 The key is in utilizing the energy optimally depending on how far you have to go – endurance.

-Imagine yourself on the field all day and you have to perform at your best towards the end of the day.
-Who do you think will have more energy to perform:
+Imagine being on the field all day, needing to perform at your best towards the end of the day.
+Now, consider who would have more energy to sustain their performance:

 or